monome/docs/norns/shield.md

 software is fully compatible between the two.

+_update june 2021_: shield updated for cleaner audio path and more mechanically robust jacks.

 ## flashing microSD card

 since the Pi uses a microSD card in lieu of internal memory, you'll need to load the norns "operating system" (an *image*) onto the microSD card you intend to use with your Pi. this process (*flashing*) is straightforward thanks to a program called etcher.